Let’s Dig Deep Into What Is Thai Yoga Therapy?

 Thai Yoga (Thai Massage: slang), SomaVeda® Thai Yoga Therapy Are NOT Massage or Massage Therapy!

-The term “Thai Massage” is western slang, promoted mainly by tourists in Thailand.
+The term “Thai Massage” is Western slang, promoted mainly by tourists in Thailand.
 Although time is now standard, it is still misunderstood and misused by the misinformed.
 It is easy to be confused when similar words, such as “Massage,” but legally, there are distinctions and differences in definitions.
 Thai Yoga, Traditional Thai Yoga, and “Thai massage” is not the same as “Massage,” “Massage Therapy,” or “bodywork,” as commonly defined in so-called “Massage Laws.”

-Please note: In everyday English, when we use the word “massage,e,” we do not mean it in the same context as the typical western usage.
-In the west, “Massage” means something like a “rub down” for money or “Systems of activity applied to the soft tissues of the human body for therapeutic, educational, or relaxation purposes” and is primarily referring to mechanical and or manipulative systems derived from Swedish Massage and Massage Therapy.
+Please note: In everyday English, when we use the word “massage,e,” we do not mean it in the same context as the typical Western usage.
+In the West, “Massage” means something like a “rub down” for money or “Systems of activity applied to the soft tissues of the human body for therapeutic, educational, or relaxation purposes” and is primarily referring to mechanical and or manipulative systems derived from Swedish Massage and Massage Therapy.
 “Thai Yoga and or Thai Massage” (Phaen Boran Ráksãa Thaang Nûat) is entirely unrelated!

 Legally words can have different meanings than words used in common, non-legal language.
 For example, “Massage and Massage Therapy” definitions are based on the practice of “Swedish massage.”
 “Swedish Massage” is new (less than one hundred years) in European and American culture.
 According to the National Center for Complementary and Alternative Medicine, “The term “massage therapy” encompasses many different techniques (see box for examples).
 In general, therapists press, rub, and otherwise manipulate the body’s muscles and other soft tissues.
 They often use their hands and fingers but may use their forearms, elbows, or feet”.